La grazia

 La grazia (lit.
-'The pardon') is a 2025 Italian drama film written and directed by Paolo Sorrentino.
-It stars Toni Servillo, Anna Ferzetti, and Massimo Venturiello.
+'The pardon') is a 2025 Italian drama film produced, written and directed by Paolo Sorrentino.
+Starring Toni Servillo, Anna Ferzetti, and Massimo Venturiello, it follows a fictional Catholic Italian president conflicted about the pending approval of euthanasia in the country.

 The film had its world premiere as the opening film of the 82nd Venice International Film Festival on 27 August 2025, where Servillo won the Volpi Cup for Best Actor.
-It will receive a theatrical release in Italy on 15 January 2026.
+It was theatrically released in Italy on 15 January 2026.

 Plot

-President of Italy Mariano De Santis, a staunch Catholic and experienced jurist, is conflicted about whether he should sign into law a bill legalizing euthanasia, and at the same time has to consider the pardon petitions of two individuals who murdered their partners.
+President of Italy Mariano De Santis, a staunch Catholic and experienced jurist, begins his white semester and is conflicted about whether he should sign into law a bill legalizing euthanasia, and at the same time has to consider the pardon petitions of two individuals who murdered their partners before the end of his term.